SarahRichards1928/knossos/team.md

 **Knossos** is being developed at *Max Planck Institute for Medical Research* located in *Heidelberg, Germany*.
-The project leaders---Jörgen Kornfeld and Fabian Svara---are currently doing their PhD at MPI, while the rest of the team consists of students from *Heidelberg University* and *Mannheim University of Applied Sciences.*
+The project leaders---Jörgen Kornfeld and Fabian Svara---are currently doing their Ph.D. at MPI, while the rest of the team consists of students from *Heidelberg University* and *Mannheim University of Applied Sciences.*

 * * *